kenny-io/mtree/README.md

 At the bottom of the diagram, you see `T1` to `T8`.
 They represent the leaf nodes of the Merkle tree, which contain the actual data, or in our case, transactions.

-Each leaf node is hashed using a cryptographic hash function we’ve denoted by `h(1)`, `h(2)`, etc. This process transforms the transaction data into a hash value, which is unique to the contents of the transaction.
+Each leaf node is hashed using a cryptographic hash function denoted by `h(1)`, `h(2)`, and so on.
+These hash functions transform the transaction data into a unique hash value that corresponds to the contents of the transaction.

-The hash values of the leaf nodes are then paired up and hashed together to form the hashes of the next layer of the tree, which are the branch nodes.
+The hash values of the leaf nodes are paired and hashed together to generate the hash values for the next layer of the tree, which are the branch nodes.
 For example, `h(T1)` is paired with `h(T2)` to create `h(1,2)`, and `h(T3)` is paired with `h(T4)` to create `h(3,4)`, and so on.
 This process is repeated until there is only one hash left — The Merkle Root.

 The Merkle Root is at the top of the tree and represents the hash of all the underlying transactions.
 In the diagram, `h(1,2,3,4,5,6,7,8)` is the Merkle Root which is the single hash that summarizes the entire set of transactions in the tree.
 But how does this help us prove the existence of a transaction in the tree?
 This is where Merkle Proofs come in.

 ## Merkle Proof

-In the scenario we depicted with the diagram, a Merkle Proof would allow someone to prove that a particular transaction is included in a block without revealing the entire set of transactions.
+In the scenario we depicted with the diagram, a Merkle Proof allows you to prove that a particular transaction is included in a block without revealing all the transactions in the block.
 For example, to prove that `T2` is part of the Merkle Tree, you would only need to provide `h(T2)`, `h(T1)`, `h(3,4)`, and `h(5,6,7,8)` along with the Merkle Root.

-The verifier can then hash `h(T2)` and `h(T1)` to verify `h(1,2)`, then hash the resulting value with `h(3,4)` to verify `h(1,2,3,4)`, and finally hash `h(1,2,3,4)` with `h(5,6,7,8)` to verify that it matches the Merkle Root.
+The verifier can hash `h(T2)` and `h(T1)` to verify `h(1,2)`, then hash the resulting value with `h(3,4)` to verify `h(1,2,3,4)`, and finally hash `h(1,2,3,4)` with `h(5,6,7,8)` to verify that it matches the Merkle Root.
 If the computed root matches the known Merkle Root, the proof is valid.

-The process is efficient and secure and enables fast and efficient verification of large datasets.
-The Merkle Tree guarantees that any change in a transaction will result in a different Merkle Root, which is a crucial aspect of ensuring the integrity of blocks in a blockchain.
+The process is fast and secure and enables efficient verification of data in large datasets.
+The Merkle Tree guarantees that any change in the data will result in a different Merkle Root, which is a crucial aspect of ensuring the integrity of data in the entire tree.
 As a proof of concept, let’s walkthrough a scenario where we are required to whitelist three email addresses.

 ### Whitelisting Email Addresses